 I am an Assistant Professor of Electrical and Computer Engineering at the University of California, Los Angeles (UCLA).
-My research group has openings for motivated students passionate about quantum science.
-We also offer postdoctoral fellowships (application link) for exceptional candidates with expertise in quantum computation, algorithms and complexity, high-dimensional probability/statistics, spin glass theory, and quantum optics.
+My research group welcomes highly motivated students with a passion for quantum science.

 Prior to UCLA, I was a DuBridge Postdoctoral Scholar at the Walter Burke Institute for Theoretical Physics at Caltech, hosted by John Preskill.
 I received my PhD in Physics from Harvard University under the guidance of Mikhail Lukin, after obtaining my BSc in Physics and Mathematics at MIT where I also worked with Edward Farhi.